wavemaker/docs/learn/howtos-datatable/index.md

         });
     };

-data render
+On data render

-event will be called when the data is rendered in the Data Table.
+This event will be called when the data is rendered in the Data Table.
 Note: This gives access to data displayed on the current page of the Data Table Use Case: You can use this event to add a class to a particular row.

 $scope.\[gridname\]Datarender = function($isolateScope, $data) {
         //$isolateScope: $isolateScope of the data table